-Emphasis: With respect to design issues, we will pay special attention to the "rules of evidence" for the analysis of cause-and-effect relationships and the important differences between experimental, quasi-experimental, and concomitant measurement designs.
-With respect to data analytic issues, we will particularly pay attention the family of ordinary least-squares techniques that includes analysis of variance and multiple linear regression.
-We will emphasize the pragmatics of hypothesis testing, data analysis and the communication of findings, at a level that is more like "driver's education" and less like "mechanical engineering."
+Emphasis: With respect to design issues, we will pay special attention to the "rules of evidence" for the analysis of cause-and-effect relationships and the important differences between experimental and concomitant measurement designs.
+With respect to data analytic issues, we will give primary attention to the family of least-squares techniques that includes analysis of variance and multiple linear regression.
+Emphasis will be on the pragmatics of hypothesis testing, data analysis and the communication of findings, at a level that is more like "driver's education" and less like "mechanical engineering."